hackclub/hackclub/workshops/login_auth/readme.md

 <img src="https://cloud-2vpwetbvx.vercel.app/12.png">

-After enabling that you need to add users to database, for that click on `Users` tab.
+After enabling that you need to add existing users, so for that click on `Users` tab.

 <img src="https://cloud-kbxm635o2.vercel.app/13.png">